JetCreative/JCCommandConsole/README.md

 ![alt text](https://github.com/JetCreative/JCCommandConsole/blob/main/Images/HowToLabelMethods.png)

-5. There is currently no built in way to open the console but you can open/close however you wish by calling JCCommandConsole.Instance.EnableConsole().
+5. Demo scene has a Demo Handler component using input actions to open the console or you can open/close however you wish by calling JCCommandConsole.Instance.EnableConsole().
 4. Click in the inputfield in the bottom of the Console UI to input your command.
 Method names are automaticaly converted to lower case for the calling in the console purposes.
-5. Currently, you must click on the "Enter" button to submit the command.
+5. You can submit commands via "Enter" in the demo, by calling SubmitCommand method in the ConsoleUI class, or click on the "Enter" button to submit the command.
 6. The outcome of the command is returned in to the output field.
 It will show the return value of your commanded method as well as any error.

 ![alt-text](https://github.com/JetCreative/JCCommandConsole/blob/main/Images/Console.png)